tl-dr/ryanseys.com/_posts/2011-05-29-multi-sesh-webct.md

 1. The coward cookie is a tattle-tale beyond the grave: if you refresh your browser after he dies, your session will also die and you will be immediately logged out.
 Just don't refresh and your session should stay alive, even between page-to-page navigations.

-2. You cannot just block cookies from the CarletonU WebCT (sub)domain.
+2. You cannot just block cookies from the Carleton WebCT (sub)domain.
 Other cookies from WebCT (including possibly the coward cookie) are required for initial login procedures to create the session.
 For this reason I made it only destroy the coward when it was sure that you wanted an additional session open (when you click the addon button).

-3. WebCT at Carleton is now deprecated.
+3. WebCT at Carleton is now deprecated, (though some courses still use it).
 Carleton's next LMS, [Moodle](http://moodle.org), is next up on the cutting block and with it comes its own discrepancies and outright blatant issues.
 You can just never win.
+The addons/extensions are still freely available for download and use, though their lifespan may soon come to a screeching halt as Carleton phases out the use of WebCT for Moodle.

 ## Conclusion